White Line Disease in Cattle

 3. Maintain Good Cow Tracks (for Grazing Herds)

-For herds that graze, worn or stony tracks can lead to hoof injuries.
+For grazing herds, worn or stony tracks can lead to hoof injuries.
 Pay special attention to walking paths outside the barn.

 4. Support Hoof Health with Proper Nutrition